neilbrown/edlib/README.md

 specifically documented to do say.
 It is usually only relevant if a callback was passed as the “command” argument and it indicates that the callback has not yet been called, but otherwise no error has been detected.
+(Actually, async commands are purely theoretical, so details are likely to change).

 Panes
 -----

-A pane combines a rectangular area of display with some functionality.
+A pane combines an optional rectangular area of display with some functionality.
 As such it can receive mouse and keyboard events, can draw on a display, and can send commands to other panes.
 As previously mentioned, panes can also store module-specific data.

 All panes are arranged as a tree with all but the root having a parent and many having siblings and children.
-The “root” pane does not correspond to any display, but is still implemented as a pane for consistency.
-The children of the root are the different display windows, each of which can use a distinct display technology such as “ncurses” or “gtk” or “qt” or “fbdev” or anything else.
-The root pane also has some “virtual display” panes which are used to gather other special panes - see “Documents” below.
+When a pane represents a rectangle of display all children are restricted to just that rectangle or less.
+Often a child will cover exactly the same areas as its parent.
+In other cases several children will share out the area.

+Events are often generated at a leaf of the tree of panes (i.e. a pane with no children).
+They travel up the tree towards the root until they find a pane which can handle them.
+That pane might handle the event bey generating other events.
+They will typically start looking for handler at the same leaf.
+For this reason branches of the pane tree usually have more generic panes closer to the root and more special-purpose panes near the leaves.

+It is quite normal for there to be panes in the tree that are not directly involves in displaying anything - these are just useful containers for data and functionality.
+Documents, described below, exist as panes that are not directly displayed.
+Instead there are display pane which link to the document and display its content.

-As well as a dedicated command and private data, each pane has:
+As well as a dedicated command (the “handler”) and private data, each pane has:

 - x,y co-ordinates together with width and height.
 The co-ordinates are relative to the parent, and by recursive addition can be made absolute.
-- a 'z' value which indicates display priority with respect to siblings.
+- a “z” value which indicates display priority with respect to siblings.
 When siblings overlap, the sibling with the higher “z” value will be draw “over” siblings with a lower “z” value, including all the children of that sibling (independent of their z value).
-- a selected child referred to as the 'focus'.
+- a selected child referred to as the “focus”.
 Keyboard input at a display is forwarded down the chain of focus links until it reaches a leaf pane.
 This is where handling of the keystroke starts.
-- a set of  'damaged' flag which record if any changes have been made which might affect the display.
+- a set of “damaged” flags which record if any changes have been made which might affect the display.
 - an arbitrary set of attributes with assigned values.